 The median sales price for a single-family home in Collier County is \$385,000 compared to \$250,000 in neighboring Lee County (University, 2021).
 The majority of households are owner occupied in Collier County and Naples, compared to primarily renters in Immokalee.
-The majority of homeowners Collier County do not have a mortgage, and that number is significantly higher in the city of Naples.
+The majority of homeowners in Collier County and Naples do not have a mortgage.
+In Naples, approximately two thirds of homeowners do not have a mortgage.